Club: FC Rubin Kazan | Opening: 2013 | Capacity: 45,000 seats

 History and description

-The Kazan Arena was built to provide Rubin with a modern home, to serve as the principal venue of the 2013 Summer Universiade, and be one of the playing venues of the 2018 World Cup.
+The Kazan Arena was built to provide Rubin with a modern home, to serve as the main venue of the 2013 Summer Universiade, and to be one of the playing venues of the 2018 World Cup.

 Construction of the stadium started in May 2010 and was completed in early 2013.
 The Kazan Arena first opened for the opening ceremony of the 27th Summer Universiade, and eleven days later also hosted the closing ceremony.

-Further improvement works were performed after the Universiade and subsequent pitch problems meant that the first football match wasn’t played until the 26th of May 2014 when Russia and Slovakia squared off in a friendly.
+Further improvement works were performed after the Universiade and subsequent pitch problems meant that the first football match wasn’t played until 26 May 2014 when Russia and Slovakia squared off in a friendly.

 The Kazan Arena is located in the north-east of the city of Kazan, on the west bank of the Kazanka river, at about 6 kilometres from central Kazan.

 The stadium can be reached with either tram 5 or 6.
 Tram 5 runs from Passazhirsky main railway station in central Kazan not far from the Kazan Kremlin and Rubin’s former Central Stadium.
 Tram 6 connects the Kazan Arena with destinations in the north of Kazan.
 Get off at stop Kazan Arena.

 Alternatively, you can catch trolleybus 7, also from central Kazan, or one of the many local buses that pass the stadium.